Brookdale Wave

 Our purpose-built environments help promote independence and make the community more comfortable for our residents.

-• Secured entries and exits and enclosed walking areas to give residents living with dementia or other cognitive challenges can comfortably explore their surroundings.
+• Secured entries and exits with enclosed walking areas give residents living with dementia or other cognitive challenges the ability to comfortably explore their surroundings.

-• Trained staff on-site 24 hours a day, seven days a week, to be alerted to an emergency.
+• You can have peace of mind knowing trained staff are on-site 24 hours a day, seven days a week to be notified of any emergent needs.

 We designed our community to be memory-friendly with way-finding cues and spaces decorated like home.